Suped

 Best practices

-Group bounce evidence by MX host before asking an ESP to tune connection handling.
+Group bounce evidence by SMTP host before asking an ESP to tune connection handling.

 Confirm retry outcomes so temporary deferrals do not quietly become discarded mail.